 Tanju: The Lost Hours Walk has become our way of remembering Turan

-This year will be Tanju’s second Lost Hours Walk to remember her son Turan, who took his life in 2020.
-Just like last year, they’ll be zipping up their pink hoodies and holding their Lost Hours Walk scarves high in a walk that’s fast becoming part of their family traditions.
+Tanju’s took on her second Lost Hours Walk in 2021 to remember her son Turan.
+They zipped up their pink hoodies and held their Lost Hours Walk scarves high in a walk that’s fast becoming part of their family traditions.